bartku/dotfiles-bernard-elhagin/slides.md

   2. what do you do very often - map it
   3. cheatsheet (5 - 10 new things)
   4. :help user-manual
+  5. :help quickref
-  5. Drew Neil "Practical Vim" & vimcast.org
+  6. Drew Neil "Practical Vim" & vimcast.org